 Lela Gilbert is an award-winning writer who has authored or co-authored more than sixty books.
-A Christian who has resided in Israel since 2006, her most recently published work is the critically acclaimed Saturday People, Sunday People: Israel through the Eyes of a Christian Sojourner (Encounter Books, 2012) which, although authored by a Christian, was listed as one of the 20 best non-fiction Jewish books of 2012 by J.G.
+A Christian who resided in Israel for ten years, her critically acclaimed book Saturday People, Sunday People: Israel through the Eyes of a Christian Sojourner (Encounter Books, 2012) although authored by a Christian, was listed as one of the 20 best non-fiction Jewish books of 2012 by J.G.
 Myers in Jewish Ideas Daily.

-Lela Gilbert is a frequent contributor to Fox News, National Review Online, The Weekly Standard Online, Lapidomedia (UK), The Jerusalem Post, The Huffington Post, Ricochet, and many other publications.
+Lela Gilbert writes a weekly Faith and Freedom column for Newsmax; she has also written op-eds for Fox News, National Review Online, The Weekly Standard Online, The Jerusalem Post, The Huffington Post, Ricochet, and many other publications.

-She is an adjunct fellow at Hudson Institute, working with both the Center for Religious Freedom and the Center for Islam, Democracy and the Future of the Muslim World.
-She writes about the common ground between Jews and Christians, the expulsion of Jews from Muslim lands in the mid-20th Century, the ever-increasing global persecution of Christians, and ongoing European and Muslim efforts to de-Judaize and delegitimize Israel.
+At Hudson Institute, Lela works with both the Center for Religious Freedom and the Center for Islam, Democracy and the Future of the Muslim World.
+She writes about the common ground between Jews and Christians, the expulsion of Jews from Muslim lands in the mid-20th Century, the intensifying global persecution of Christians, and ongoing European and Muslim efforts to de-Judaize and delegitimize Israel.